-Each project starts with a foundation - a vision of how things should be, how the whole thing should operate, which elements contribute what to the workflow, etc, etc.
+Each project starts with a foundation - a vision of how things should be, how the whole thing should operate, which elements contribute to the workflow, etc.

 The process of forming solution architecture, and solidifying the technical vision of the solution, is the job of a solution architect.